Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction

-Magnetic thin films deposited on a heavy metal with large spin-orbit coupling have been largely studied since the discovery that the interfacial Dzyaloshinskii-Moriya interaction (DMI) \cite{Dzyaloshinskii1957,Moriya1960} can favour the stabilisation of chiral textures such as chiral N\'{e}el domain walls (DWs)\cite{Thiaville2012} and magnetic skyrmions \cite{Fert2017}.
-The dynamics of N\'{e}el domain walls in the presence of DMI is largely modified with respect to that of a Bloch wall, as first shown by Thiaville \textit{et al.} in 2012 \cite{Thiaville2012} within a 1D model formalism.
-One of the most appealing consequences is that the Walker field $\mu_{0}H_{W}$ - above which the magnetisation within the DW starts precessing leading to a decrease of its speed - is proportional to the DMI strength.
-The field-driven DW velocity at the Walker field scales with the ratio $D/M_{s}$, where $D$ is the DMI strength and $M_{s}$ the spontaneous magnetisation of the thin film.
-Therefore, very large DW speeds have been measured in ferromagnetic samples for large DMI or in ferrignagnetic films close to the compensation temperature \cite{Pham2016,Kim2016,Chaves2019}.
-Furthermore, in the presence of a large $D/M_{s}$ ratio, the field-driven DW velocity does not drop for fields larger than the Walker field, but the DWs can move with the Walker velocity for fields well above it, giving rise to a velocity plateau \cite{Yoshimura2015,Pham2016,Krizakova2019}.
-In a recent paper we showed, experimentally and theoretically, that the extension of the velocity plateau starting at the Walker field is also proportional to $D/M_{s}$, so that the DW velocity can keep high values up to large magnetic fields for systems with large DMI and/or small $M_{s}$ \cite{Krizakova2019}.
-This effect is observed in wide strips or in continuous films, where above the Walker field the DWs cannot be considered as 1D objects since vertical Bloch lines (VBL) develop within them due to the precession of its magnetisation.
-Our results also showed that the length of the velocity plateau is proportional to the density of VBL contained along the DW length \cite{Krizakova2019}.
+Magnetic thin films deposited on a heavy metal with large spin-orbit coupling have been much studied since the discovery that the interfacial Dzyaloshinskii-Moriya interaction (DMI) \cite{Dzyaloshinskii1957,Moriya1960} can favour the stabilisation of chiral textures such as chiral N\'{e}el domain walls (DWs)\cite{Thiaville2012} and magnetic skyrmions \cite{Fert2017}.
+The dynamics of N\'{e}el domain walls in the presence of DMI is strongly modified with respect to that of a Bloch wall, as first shown by Thiaville \textit{et al.} in 2012 \cite{Thiaville2012} within a 1D model formalism.
+One of the most appealing consequences is that the Walker field $\mu_{0}H_{W}$ - above which the magnetization within the DW starts precessing leading to a decrease of its speed - is proportional to the DMI strength.
+The field-driven DW velocity at the Walker field scales with the ratio $D/M_{s}$, where $D$ is the DMI strength and $M_{s}$ the spontaneous magnetization of the thin film.
+Therefore, very large DW speeds have been measured in ferromagnetic samples for large DMI or in ferrimagnetic films close to the compensation temperature \cite{Pham2016,Kim2016,Chaves2019}.
+Furthermore, in the presence of a large $D/M_{s}$ ratio, the field-driven DW velocity was not observed to drop for fields larger than the Walker field, the DWs continuing to move with the Walker velocity for fields well above it, giving rise to a velocity plateau \cite{Yoshimura2015,Pham2016,Krizakova2019}.
+In a recent paper we showed, experimentally and theoretically, that the extension of the velocity plateau, starting at the Walker field and ending at the so-called Slonczewski field \cite{Krizakova2019}, is also proportional to $D/M_{s}$, so that the DW velocity can keep high values up to large magnetic fields for systems with large DMI and/or small $M_{s}$ \cite{Krizakova2019}.
+This effect is observed in wide strips or in continuous films, where above the Walker field the DWs cannot be considered as 1D objects since vertical Bloch lines develop within them due to the precession of their magnetization.